 With many people traveling to visit families on Thanksgiving it is projected that over 50 million people will be on the roads during this holiday.
 As a result the amount of car accidents over thanksgiving increases exponentially.
 In fact we recently did a study on just how much the amount of fatal accidents increases over this period.
 Driving on Thanksgiving can be a recipe for disaster, with the colder weather causing dangerous road conditions and increased volume of cars on the road.
-These Chicago car accident lawyers report an influx of car accidents during the thanksgiving holiday period.
+Accident lawyers at Rosenthal Law report an influx of car accidents, especially collisions with animals, during the Thanksgiving holiday period.
 We at Safer America are committed to the safety of our fellow U.S. residents, so we have compiled a list of tips to help keep drivers safe.

 Plan Your 2020 Thanksgiving Trip